 Enterprising African American women in the 1840’s earned Gordonsville the title of Fried Chicken Capital of the Universe when they greeted arriving trains with baskets of fried chicken and homemade pies balanced on their heads.
-On June 15, 2002, a plaque honoring Gordonsville’s Legendary Chicken Vendors “Fried Chicken Capital of the World” was dedicated and recognized as an African American Memorial Site at the Civil War Museum at the Exchange Hotel.
+On June 15, 2002, a plaque honoring Gordonsville’s Legendary Chicken Vendors “Fried Chicken Capital of the World” was dedicated and recognized as an African American Memorial Site at the The Exchange Hotel and Civil War Medical Museum.

 In the middle of the 20th century, it was the best of times for citizens of downtown Orange when bustling businesses lined Railroad Avenue between East Main and Church Streets.
 Neighborhood children played on skates, Sunday league baseball players got a trim and a shave in the local barbershop, women shopped for fabric at the five-and-dime store, young couples danced on hot summer nights, and pool halls filled with joy at the workweek’s end.
 This is the life recognized by many African-Americans whose families still live, work, worship and play in this area of historic downtown Orange.

 Mid 1940’s Church Street, Downtown Orange.
 Photo credit, Maher Washington

 To learn and see photos of much more history and culture of the Orange County African American community enjoy a great read by Terry L. Miller, “Images of America, African Americans in Culpeper, Orange, Madison and Rappahannock Counties.”